pakeke-constructor/umg-mod-monorepo/items/components.md

     image = "chest_image",

+    inventoryName = "My Inventory" -- We can name inventories like this

     init = function(ent, x, y)
         base.initializers.initXY(ent,x,y)

         -- Upon creation, the `inventory` component should be set to a table, -- like the following:
         chest.inventory = Inventory({
-            width = 6 -- width of inventory slots
-            height = 3 -- height
+            name = "my inventory", -- OR, name inventories like this width = 6 -- width of inventory slots height = 3 -- height